LarsNorlander/dev-diary/README.md

 > Why is the unit `em` called that?

 This lead to some searching until finally, I found that it's etymology is from typography!
 I've known in the past that frontend is influenced by some aspects of traditional media, but this was mind blowing for me.
 I don't know.
 I guess it's just, I find it amusing that in our day and age, we find inspiration for the technologies of the future in the way we used to do things in the past.

+### June 13, 2018

+###7:53 AM

+So this morning before work hours, I got to do [Understand Absolute versus Relative Units](https://learn.freecodecamp.org/responsive-web-design/basic-css/understand-absolute-versus-relative-units) to [Override All Other Styles by using Important](https://learn.freecodecamp.org/responsive-web-design/basic-css/override-all-other-styles-by-using-important).
+I think this section so far has had the most surprises.
+There are quite a few things I encountered that I had no idea about.
+It was also interesting to finally learn how which styles take precedence.